K1DBO/slice-master-6000/README.md

 Selecting 'Panadapter Center' will cause the center frequency of a slice's panadapter to change whenever the center frequency of the followed slice's panadapter changes.

+'Panadapter zoom' will cause the display bandwidth of the slice's panadapter to follow changes to the displayed bandwidth of the followed slice.
+A scaling factor can be applied to by setting the factor option.

 Selecting 'Keep centered' will cause the slice's panadapter to be recentered under the slice frequency.